QR3.7.1 The Curious Case of Quantum Spin

 This problem, which Einstein raised and Bohr ignored, still haunts physics today.
 On the one hand, all attempts to find hidden variables that make quantum randomness physically plausible have failed.
 On the other hand, all attempts to show that quantum theory is incomplete have also failed, so the rules of the quantum world predict perfectly but have no physical explanation.

-What then is the solution?
+What then is the resolution?
 Both theories, that quantum theory is incomplete or that it is physical, have led nowhere, so the answer must lie elsewhere.
-That quantum theory is either wrong or physical assumes that matter explains everything.
-But if materialism is wrong, quantum theory could be true without being physical.
-We know it is true because it always works, and we know it isn’t physical because nothing physical can do what quantum theory says it does, so perhaps physical events can’t explain quantum events because they are created by them, as quantum theory says.
-It follows that physical variables can’t explain quantum theory because it is outside their domain.
+If matter explains everything, then quantum theory is either wrong or physical, but if materialism is wrong, quantum theory could be true yet not physical.
+We know it is true because it always works, and we know it isn’t physical because nothing physical can explain quantum theory, so perhaps both are true.
+Physics then can’t find hidden variables to explain randomness because there are none, just as it can’t find a fault in quantum theory because there is none.
+If quantum events create physical events, as quantum theory says, quantum laws are outside the domain of physical laws.

 Next